Rutujapatil2411/Product-Management-website/README.md

 -Dependency Management: Maven (optional)

-📦 Setup and Installation
+📦4.
+Setup and Installation
--Prerequisites
+ Prerequisites
 Ensure the following tools are installed on your system:

-🖥️ Java JDK 8+
+🖥️5.
+Java JDK 8+
 -🐱‍💻 Apache Tomcat 9+

 -🐬 MySQL Server